Pope in South Sudan warns leaders as peace process stalls

 Francis and Welby first announced plans to visit South Sudan in 2017, but security concerns repeatedly thwarted the trip.
 In an effort to move the process forward, Francis presided in 2019 over a joint prayer in the Vatican, and famously got down on hands and knees and kissed the feet of South Sudan’s rival leaders, begging them to make peace.

-“That gesture of humility did not go in vain,” Kiir, a Catholic, told Francis in welcoming him to Juba Friday and recommitting himself to the process.
+“That gesture of humility did not go in vain,” Kiir, a Catholic, told Francis in welcoming him to Juba Friday.
 He recalled that at the time of that extraordinary gesture, Machar was living in exile, but that today the two of them “are seated here, working collectively to implement” the provisions of the accord.

-Francis urged the leaders to put aside personal quests for power.
-Using the Italian exhortation “Basta!”
-(Enough!), he said: “Now is the time to say ‘Enough’ without any ifs, ands or buts.”
+Calling Francis’ visit “historic,” Kiir publicly committed to the government returning to talks, suspended last year, with opposition groups that didn’t sign the peace deal.

 He called for an end to corruption, and for particular attention to be paid to women and to involving them in decision-making.
 “Anyone who commits an act of violence towards a woman commits it towards God,” Francis said.